Growing up I never read Nancy Drew, or even the Hardy Boys. I was always a Tom Swift, Rick Brant, Doc Savage kind of series guy.

 Volume Eight: NANCY'S MYSTERIOUS LETTER (Grosset & Dunlap, 1932).
 Nancy looks decidedly older here to me.
 Or maybe it's just the fur coat and rouge.

 Volume Ten: THE PASSWORD TO LARKSPUR LANE (Grosset & Dunlap, 1933).
 While I was reading the ND's I dug around to see what other folks thought about the books, including rankings or favorites.
 V.10 was considered one of the best by more than one person, with one blogger claiming it was the best.
 Everything's subjective though.
-There is no best, unless your talking about the Dune series or the Song of Fire and Ice series, and then their first volumes are.
-Period.
+There is no best, unless your talking about the Dune series or the Song of Fire and Ice series, and then their first volumes are--period.

 Volume Seventeen: THE MYSTERY OF THE BRASS BOUND TRUNK (Grosset & Dunlap, 1940).
 Again, you gotta love that period clothing.
 So cool.

 Volume Eighteen: THE MYSTERY AT THE MOSS-COVERED MANSION (Grosset & Dunlap, 1941).
+Bah!
 All I ever found by digging around in the dirt was a couple of old plastic army men.

 Volume Nineteen: THE QUEST OF THE MISSING MAP (Grosset & Dunlap, 1942).
 In Nancy's universe every house has a hidden door.
-And a furtive crook.
+And a furtive crook!

 Volume Twenty: THE CLUE IN THE JEWEL BOX (Grosset & Dunlap, 1943).
 When Nancy's not spying on someone else, they're spying on her.